 The Adirondack Lakes Center for the Arts produces professional theatre, concerts as part of our Weekend Series, artist exhibits in three galleries, youth and adult arts-education workshops, and grant opportunities for art and cultural organizations and teaching artists.
 The Arts Center is coordinator for the Statewide Community Regrants (SCR) program (formerly DEC program) of the New York State Council on the Arts (NYSCA) for the four-county region of Hamilton, Franklin, Clinton, and Essex counties.

 The Adirondack Lakes Center for the Arts was established in 1967 as a multidisciplinary arts organization to serve as producer, presenter, and educator of artistic disciplines in visual arts, theatre, music, and dance.
-The building and the property were gifted to us by Harold K. Hochschild, the founder of the Adirondack Experience (previously the Adirondack Museum) also in Blue Mountain Lake.
-The very first directors of the Arts Center were a husband and wife team, Jim and Sheila Hutt, who are still involved with the Arts Center today.
+The building and the property were gifted to us by Harold K. Hochschild, the founder of the Adirondack Experience (previously the Adirondack Museum), which also is in Blue Mountain Lake.
+The first directors of the Arts Center were a husband and wife team, Jim and Sheila Hutt, who are still involved with the Arts Center today.
 Many patrons have generational ties to the Arts Center, having come to performances or workshops as children.
-Now they bring their children, grandchildren, etc.
+Now they bring their children and grandchildren!

 The Arts Center operates within the six-million acre Adirondack Park, a “Forever Wild” region.
-Although the Park’s wilderness setting is breathtaking, residents face geographic isolation and economic challenges.
-By taking art “out of the building,” the Arts Center provides programming in over 2,000 square miles of the Adirondack Park and enhances the quality of life in the communities we serve.
-The Arts Centers' programs serve all ages and abilities and provide the kind of shared experiences that build strong communities.
+Although the park’s wilderness setting is breathtaking, residents face geographic isolation and economic challenges.
+By taking art “out of the building,” the Arts Center enhances the quality of life in the communities we serve, including Indian Lake, Long Lake, Newcomb, Inlet, Old Forge, North Creek, Tupper Lake, and beyond.
+Arts Center programs serve all ages and abilities and provide the kind of shared experiences that build strong communities.